mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/Demo_Instructions.md

     * etc.

- 4. You'll see that the publish battery inference function ran.
+ 4. You'll see that the analyze_batter_telemetry function ran.
 If you want, you can navigate to the Functions tab in Atlas and you'll see that the publish_battery_inference JavaScrip function updates the vehicle model.
 You should see a red exclamation symbol on the WebUI as well as the mobile app.

 ![image](https://github.com/mongodb-industry-solutions/Digital-Twins-With-AWS/blob/main/media/status.png)